keeeeenw/AssassinServerAPI/README.md

 To be implemented:

-1. Deploy the app on Google AppEngine
+1. Deploy the app on Google AppEngine (See the appengine branch)